Living in Free Union, VA | Toby Beavers Realtor Guide

 Internet access has improved significantly in many rural parts of Albemarle County, but speeds vary by parcel.

-Check electric, propane and heating system options, and confirm internet service availability with providers that serve the specific road or parcel before you commit.
+Check electric, propane, and heating system options, and confirm internet service availability with providers that serve the specific road or parcel before you commit.

-Free Union has roots in early 19th century rural Virginia.
+Free Union has roots in early 19th-century rural Virginia.

 The name evokes a history of local meeting places where farmers and neighbors would gather.
-Historic homes and farm buildings dot the landscape.

 Many properties have been in families for generations, and you will find old stone walls, historic barns, and mature trees that give the area its distinctive character.